Introduction

 Assuming we have an object called result_greens_function

-of datatype NMRResultGreensFunction1D
+of data type NMRResultGreensFunction1D

 the greens_function